More about the two meanings of "religious freedom:"

 The vast majority of countries around the world have ratified the UDHR.
 However, as of 2014:

-- Over 20 countries still have laws on the books that criminalize religious apostasy: a person who converts from one religion to either another religion or to no formal religion.
+Over 20 countries still have laws on the books that criminalize religious apostasy: conversion from one religion to either another religion or to no formal religion.
 2 Most of the countries, perhaps all, are predominately Muslim, including Afghanistan, Iran, Malaysia, Maldives, Mauritania, Nigeria, Pakistan, Qatar, Saudi Arabia, Somalia, Sudan, United Arab Emirates and Yemen.
 Some of these laws allow for the execution of persons found guilty of converting from Islam.
 Fortunately for apostates, the laws are rarely applied.
-Four executions have been reported since 1985: one person in Sudan, one in Saudi Arabia, and two in Iran.
+Four executions were reported between 1985 and 2013: one person in Sudan, one in Saudi Arabia, and two in Iran.
 1

 Abdul Rahman, an Afghani, narrowly escaped the death penalty in 2006.
 He was discovered carrying a Bible and was believed to have converted from Islam to Christianity in 1990 while working for a Christian charitable organization.
 Rahman could have been freed if he renounced Christianity and returned to Islam.
 However, he refused to comply.
 A court later dropped charges of apostasy due to lack of evidence, and a suspicion that he was mentally ill.
 He obtained asylum in Italy.

-- Many more countries in the world have blasphemy laws that can put people in jail for their speech or writing if it offends religious believers.
+Many more countries in the world have blasphemy laws that can imprison people for their speech or writing if it offends religious believers.
 For example:

 - In the European Union, "Austria, Denmark, Germany, Greece, Hungary, Malta and Poland ... allow for jail sentences up to three years on charges of offending a religion or believers."

-- Canada has a blasphemy law on the books, although it hasn't been used in many decades.
+- Canada has a blasphemy law on the books, although it has been dormant for many decades.
 It would probably be declared unconstitutional if it was reactivated to charge someone with a crime.
+These are often referred to as "zombie laws:" laws that are still on the books but unenforceable.

 The individual believer has often been the target of oppression for thinking or speaking unorthodox thoughts, for assembling with and recruiting others, and for changing their religious affiliation.
 Typically, the aggressors were large religious groups and governments.
-Religious freedom from such oppression is the meaning that we generally use on this web site to refer to any of the four terms: religious freedom, religious liberty, freedom of worship and freedom to worship.
+Religious freedom from such oppression is the meaning that we generally use on this web site to refer to any of the four terms: religious liberty in belief, religious freedom in speech and writing, freedom of worship and freedom to worship with others.

 Typical past examples in North America were:

-- Persecution of Jehovah's Witnesses during World War II, particularly in Quebec, Canada.
-Many of these conflicts led to lawsuits filed by Witnesses that defined the limits of religious freedom that North Americans enjoy today.
+Persecution of Jehovah's Witnesses during World War II, particularly in Quebec, Canada.
+Many of these conflicts led to lawsuits filed by Witnesses that defined the limits of religious freedom that people in North America enjoy today.

 Lack of religious freedom is very widespread elsewhere in the world, where a person can theoretically be executed for changing their religion, for criticizing the established state religion, for suggesting that the locally worshiped God does not exist, or that God is in the form of a Trinity, or for suggesting that many deities exist.
 Fortunately, most of these laws have been repealed.
 Where they are still on the books, many countries no longer enforce them.

-2. A rapidly emerging new meaning of religious freedom: the freedom to discriminate against, denigrate, or oppress others:
+2. A rapidly emerging new meaning of religious freedom in the U.S.: the freedom to discriminate against, denigrate, or oppress others:

-- The increasing public acceptance of equal rights for sexual minorities including Lesbians, Gays, Bisexuals, Transgender persons and transsexuals -- the LGBT community.
+The increasing public acceptance of equal rights for sexual minorities including Lesbians, Gays, Bisexuals, Transgender persons and transsexuals -- the LGBT community.
 Prior to mid-2015, lesbians and gays were the main targets of oppression.
-This was almost instantaneously switched to attacking transgender persons and transsexuals in late 2015-JUN, when the U.S. Supreme Court legalized gay marriages throughout the U.S.
+This was almost instantaneously switched to attacking transgender persons and transsexuals in late 2015-JUN, when the U.S. Supreme Court legalized gay marriages throughout the 50 U.S. states, one District, and four out of five territories.
+(Same-sex marriages are still not allowed in American Samoa, a territory where most people are American residents, not American citizens.
+Thus rulings by the U.S. Supreme Court do not necessarly apply there.)

-- Preventable deaths to children that have been caused by parents or guardians witholding medical attention to their children on religious grounds.
+Preventable deaths to children that have been caused by parents or guardians withholding medical attention to their children on religious grounds.
 Approximately 300 children have died over the last 25 years in the U.S. from this cause.
 2

-The media often refer to NOTAs as "NONES" because they are affiliated to NONE of the U.S. faith groups.
+The media generally refer to NOTAs as "NONES" because they are affiliated to NONE of the U.S. faith groups.
 However,

 the words Nones and Nuns are homophones: words that sound alike but are spelled differently and which hold very different meanings.
 In this case, confusion is increased because both are used to refer to religious topics.
 To avoid misunderstandings, we recommend abandoning "NONES" in favor of the unambiguous term "NOTA."